 The basic guarantee that comes with a new vehicle.
 All vehicle manufacturers today offer a bumper-to-bumper (covers everything!) warranty of 3 years or 36,000 miles (which ever comes first).
 Separate warranties may be provided on emission controls, body rust, powertrain or other components.
 On 1995 and newer vehicles, the emissions warranty is 8 years and 80,000 miles on the catalytic converter and engine computer, and 2 years/24,000 miles on all other emission control components.
 New car and truck dealers also sell "extended" warranty packages that extend the time and mileage of coverage.
 Extended warranties are expensive but can easily pay for themselves if the vehicle requires major repairs.
 For more info, see New Car Warranty Coverage: What Is Covered, What Is Not

 A trap door-like device on the exhaust side of a turbocharger that limits the amount of boost a turbo can produce (See Turbocharging).
 The wastegate consists of a spring-loaded diaphragm.
-A vacuum hose connects the diaphragm to the intake manifold.
-When boost pressure starts to exceed the rating of the wastegate, the diaphragm pulls open a bypass flap in the turbo housing.
-This allows some of the exhaust to go around the turbo impeller which slows it down.
+A control pressure hose connects the diaphragm to the plumbing between the turbo and intake manifold.
+When boost pressure starts to exceed the rating of the wastegate, pressure moves the actuator diaphragm and opens a bypass flap in the turbo housing.
+This allows some of the exhaust to bypass the turbine wheel, slowing the turbo and reducing boost output.
 A wastegate can be checked by applying pressure to the hose with a hand-held pump.
 If it does not move at the specified pressure (which you can look up in a manual), the diaphragm is probably ruptured and the wastegate needs to be replaced.
 See Turbocharger Diagnosis & Repair.

 No, this is not a new type of life preserver.
 It refers to the hollow space inside the engine block and cylinder head where coolant flows.

 A small impeller-like pump that circulates coolant through the engine's cooling system.
-The waterpump is mounted on the engine and is driven by the fan belt, alternator belt or overhead cam timing belt.
+The water pump is mounted on the engine and is driven by the fan belt, alternator belt or overhead cam timing belt.
 The pump shaft has a large bearing and seal, which after 40,000 miles or so usually starts to leak.
 The pump can be replaced with a new or rebuilt unit, but the degree of difficulty varies, depending on pump accessibility.
-See Water Pump Diagnosis & Replacement and Cooling System Parts.
+See Water Pump Diagnosis & Replacement.

 The even distribution of weight around a wheel so that it rotates without vibrating or shaking.
 See static and dynamic balance.
 It is achieved by positioning weights on the rim that offset heavy spots on the wheel and tire assembly.
 See Wheel Balancing.